Complete Guide to Disneyland Rope Drop

 One More Thing… (Post-Rope Drop)

-2024 Note: This section talks about that we keep our eyes on Pirates of the Caribbean and Jungle Cruise wait times in the morning and try and get to those rides before waits go up.
-Through an unspecified date, Pirates of the Caribbean is on Genie+.
-If you have Genie+, you could accordingly de-prioritize getting to that ride.
+2024 Note: This section mentions that we keep our eyes on Pirates of the Caribbean and Jungle Cruise wait times in the morning and try and get to those rides before waits go up.
+Through an unspecified date, Pirates of the Caribbean is on Multi Pass.
+If you have Multi Pass, you could accordingly de-prioritize getting to that ride.

 Before we get to the specific rope drop strategies, I want to add a quick note about what we’re hoping to do immediately after rope drop.
 It’s important to know this because when you’re actually in the park you’ll need to know when to squeeze in one more ride or when to move onto the next step.